denishjackson1/cloudautomation/README.md

-# Creating an S3 Bucket and Adding a Group with Full Access
+# Creating S3 Bucket and Adding User Group with Full Access
 This repository contains Terraform configuration files to create an S3 bucket and add a group with full access to the bucket.

 ## Prerequisites